 Many puppy owners love using retractable leashes because they think they are giving their puppy a better walk while using one.
 Retractable leashes are the worst tool to use to walk your puppy because they encourage your puppy to pull out ahead of you, and the mechanical components inside jam up easily.
 If you need to reel your puppy in fast to keep them away from danger..it will be too late.
 Retractable leashes are clunky and many have spooked pups to run in the road and get hit by a car after being pulled out of their owner's hand and dropped on accident.
 Retractable leashes cause serious rope burn to the back of your legs and ankles as well as the underside of your dog if they get tangled around either of you.

 The safest and best place for your puppy to walk with ease is at your side, under your control.
 You can let your pup explore, but allow that on your terms, and by making an association with a word or phrase like “go check it out.”

 The rule of thumb for walking puppies is 5 min of walking for every month of age.
 Dogs should go on at least 2 walks a day to help them release their pent up energy.
 Most dogs over 8 months and over 25 lbs. need at least 45 min walks each, if not more.
 Pups under 8 months and under 25 lbs. should go on at least 2 walks a day for 30 minutes each, if not more.

-Which tools have you tried to help your dog walk next to you and stop pulling?
+Which tools have you tried to help your walk with ease next to you and stop pulling?